-Murrays Bay and Wakatere will have a beach marshal who will be the first response to any incident that may occur in the Boat Park, Roadway, or the beach areas.
-This person will also receive any injury from on the water and either attend to or make arrangements for further treatment.
+The PRO and event manager will be the first response to any incident that may occur in the Boat Park, Roadway, or the beach areas.
+These people will also receive any injury from on the water and either attend to or make arrangements for further treatment.